-DISCO already has one of the fastest, most intuitive production tools on the market.
-Now we have enhanced our production functionality with the ability to copy prior production formats ensuring consistency across production volumes.
-Additionally, users can now name each production and search by production name.
+DISCO has enhanced its production functionality with the ability to copy prior production formats, ensuring consistency across production volumes.
+Additionally, you can now name each production, and search by production name.

-In previous versions of DISCO, productions were automatically named to reflect the Bates Range.
-Now you can either allow DISCO to name your production by number in sequential order (Production 1, Production 2) or choose your own name by typing into the Name box.
+In previous versions of DISCO, productions were automatically named to reflect the Bates range.
+Now you can either allow DISCO to name your production by number in sequential order (such as Production 1, Production 2, etc.) or choose your own name.

 DISCO will update all the formatting options to reflect the formatting of the previous production you selected.
 Copied formatting includes: